Perverting the course of justice: England and Wales

 This proliferation of alternative names has been described as "somewhat confusing".

 This offence is also sometimes referred to as "attempting to pervert the course of justice".
 This is potentially misleading.
 An attempt to pervert the course of justice is a substantive common law offence and not an inchoate offence.
 It is not a form of the offence of attempt, and it would be erroneous to charge it as being contrary to section 1(1) of the Criminal Attempts Act 1981.

 This offence is triable only on indictment.

 Canada

 In Canada, the equivalent offence is referred to as "obstructing justice".
-It is set out in § 139 of the Criminal Code:
+It is set out in s.
+139 of the Criminal Code: